With the COVID-19 pandemic, you will be asked to video interview rather than interview in person.

 Pick clothes that have color and look good on you.
 For most of us guys, we will need to ask for help.
 Avoid patterns on shirts, jackets, and ties.
 The cameras have gotten a lot better at dealing with patterns, but it is still best to avoid them.

 It is best to be standing up when being interviewed.
 You will be able to use your hands naturally.
-Most of us will be more energetic when standing versus sitting and your diaphragm will be able to expand more easily giving you a more powerful tone.
+Most of us will be more energetic when standing versus sitting.
+Your diaphragm will also be able to expand more easily, giving you a more powerful tone.

 Elevate the computer so that the camera is at the same level as the top of your head.
-You might get some boxes or books and put your computer on top to get it to the correct level.
+You might need to get some boxes or books and put your computer on top to get it to the correct level.
 I use multiple milk crates on top of my desk to raise my computer high enough for my 6’4″ frame.

-Bonus tip – tape a picture of a person where their head is directly above the camera.
+Bonus tip – tape a picture of a person to your computer so their head is directly above your camera.
 When you speak, look at that picture as this will simulate making eye contact with the interviewer.